ethereum/remix-project/README.md

 # Remix Project

-The Remix Project is a platform for development tools that use a plugin architecture.
+**Remix Project** is a platform for development tools that use a plugin architecture.
 It encompasses sub-projects including Remix Plugin Engine, Remix Libraries, and of course Remix IDE.

 **Remix IDE** is an open source web and desktop application.
 It fosters a fast development cycle and has a rich set of plugins with intuitive GUIs.
 Remix is used for the **entire journey of contract development with [Solidity language](https://soliditylang.org/)** in as well as being a playground for learning and teaching Ethereum.